Fourier growth of structured $\mathbb{F}_2$-polynomials and applications: bounds for disjoint compositions

 \subsection{Acknowledgements}

-We thank Shivam Nadimpalli for stimulating discussions at the early stage of the project.
-J.B. is supported by a Junior Fellowship from the Simons Society of Fellows.
-P.I. is supported by NSF awards CCF-1813930 and CCF-2114116.
-Y.J. is supported by NSF IIS-1838154, NSF CCF-1703925, NSF CCF-1814873 and NSF CCF-1563155.
-C.H.L. is supported by the Croucher Foundation and the Simons Collaboration on Algorithms and Geometry.
-R.A.S. is supported by NSF grants CCF-1814873, IIS-1838154, CCF-1563155, and by the Simons Collaboration on Algorithms and Geometry.
-E.V. is supported by NSF awards CCF-1813930 and CCF-2114116.
+We thank Shivam Nadimpalli for stimulating discussions at the early stage of the project, and Pooya Hatami for pointing out a mistake in \Cref{lemma:read-few-key} in a previous version of the paper.
+We also thank the anonymous reviewers for their helpful comments.

+Jaros\l{}aw B\l{}asiok is supported by a Junior Fellowship from the Simons Society of Fellows.
+Peter Ivanov and Emanuele Viola are supported by NSF grant CCF-2114116.
+Yaonan Jin is supported by NSF grants IIS-1838154, CCF-1563155, CCF-1703925, CCF-1814873, CCF-2106429, and CCF-210718.
+Chin Ho Lee is supported by the Croucher Foundation and by the Simons Collaboration on Algorithms and Geometry while at Columbia University, and by Simons Investigator grants to Salil Vadhan and Madhu Sudan.
+Rocco Servedio is supported in part by NSF awards CCF-1563155, IIS-1838154 and CCF-2106429, and by the Simons Collaboration on Algorithms and Geometry.

 \begin{flushleft} \end{flushleft}